 hoping to cease not till death."

-i paused for a minute, just to see if she had any questions or input, and totally - again, inwardly - high-fived myself, just ridiculously stoked that our little girl was DOWN WITH WHITMAN. deep breaths. deeeeep breaths. but but but clearly she is a genius! and we are kindred souls!
-DUDE.
+and i paused for a minute, just to see if she had any questions or input, and inwardly high-fived myself, just ridiculously stoked that our little girl was DOWN WITH WHITMAN. deep breaths.

 i continued: "creeds and schools in abeyance,